yilmazbingo/svelte-redis/NOTES/software_architecture/reliability/readme.md

 What are approaches that are needed when a system is under severe load.
 What are the design practises that system remains stable?

 - if one of the services work very slow, some of the threads from a service that making a request to slow instance, may stuck.
 If we get fresh requests and those also sent to slow instance, that means service that making request to slow instance will lose more threads stuck on waiting response.
 Eventually we will lose all the threads.
 To prevent this we put timeout for a service. so we prevent the service to become completely unavailable.
 - Retries: this also applies to client components.
 If two clients want to reserve same ticket this is called race condition.
 One will fail and other will pass.
 This is a `transient` error because it was caused by a race condition.
 If the failed client retries, the transaction will be successful.
+A transient error, also known as a transient fault, is an error that will resolve itself.
+Most typically these errors manifest as a connection to the database server being dropped.
+Also new connections to a server can't be opened.
+Transient errors can occur for example when hardware or network failure happens. hard to detect.

   Other kind of errors that we can do retries is the `system errors`.
 If client makes a request to instanceA which has a replica. if instanceA fails then if client makes request again, replica instance will respond.
 In both cases we return `HTTP 503 Service Unavailable` to the client so client to decide when to retry.
 Clients should retry with `exponential back-off`.
 Let's say we have only one database instance and it is down. we need to bring it up. if client fails after 2 seconds, do after 4 seconds, 8. so all the request will not be shifted to the other instance at the same time.
   We sometimes might be retrying even though our request was successful.
 Let's say client makes request to IstanceA which process the request, pass it to db and shuts down. since client does not see that it was processed and it will make the same request to other instance will make same change on db item.
 We should use `idempotent tokens`.
 When a client sends request to a service, it should have some kind of request id which can be saved in db to show that we have already executed the request. if we retry the request, it will not make change. those kind of requests are called `itempotent requests`
   Retires dont help for functional errors. maybe missing data

 - Circuit Breaker: Let's say client keeps track of failure rate of its requests.
 If number of failures within a given period exceeds a certain threshold, then it can stop making calls to the service.
 This pattern maintains a state machine.
 When all calls are going through, the state machine is in closed state.
 If client detects a failure rate beyond a certain threshold, the circuit breaker goes into the open state and this is where client stops making calls to the service.
 It relies on some default values.
 Whereever it is not possible to use default values, it will try to use the cached values.
 If client (service INstacne) cannot make use of either, it can send error messages back to its client.
 In the meantime, client will switch to half open which checks if service is back

 - Fail Fast & Shed Load: this is implemented on the server side.